shahanakattil/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M00Lab00_Dynamics_365_Labs.md

-### Task 3 - Intalling Dynamic 365 Service Scheduling.
+### Task 3 - Installing Dynamic 365 Service Scheduling.

 1. On the Power Platform admin center, select the **Prod-Env** environment.